 - The Norwegian Refugee Council has spokespeople in Palestine available for interviews and can also facilitate visits to the affected areas.

-- Photos of the affected schools can be downloaded for free use and distribution from here.
+- Photos of the affected schools can be downloaded here - free for use and distribution.

 - Press contact: Karl Schembri, Media Adviser, +962 790 22 0159, firstname.lastname@example.org, Media hotline, +47 905 62 329, email@example.com.